-In all financial markets, including the Forex (short for Foreign Exchange), you "go short" by shorting an equity or a currency when you believe it will fall in value.
-With a stock, what you're doing is borrowing shares you don't actually own and agreeing to pay for those shares at some time in the future.
-If the shares fall in value from the time you execute the short sale until you close it out (by buying the shares at the later and lower price), you'll make a profit equal to the difference in the two values.
+In all financial markets, including foreign exchange (forex), you sell short when you believe the value of what you're trading will fall.
+With a stock, what you're doing is selling borrowed shares you don't own and agreeing to return those shares sometime in the future.
+If the shares fall in value from the time you initiate the short sale until you close it out—by buying the shares later at the lower price—you'll make a profit equal to the difference in the two values.

-Another difference between shorting in the stock market and on the Forex is that unlike the stock market, going short on the Forex is as simple as placing your order.
+Another difference between shorting in the stock market and the forex market is that in the latter, you don't have to borrow a certain amount of the currency you want to short.
+Going short in forex is as simple as placing a sell order.

-One way of limiting your downside risk is to put in stop-loss or limit orders on your short.
-A stop loss order simply instructs your broker to close out your position if the currency you're shorting rises to a certain value, protecting you from further loss.
-A limit order, on the other hand, instructs your broker to close out your short when the currency you're shorting falls to a value you designate, thus locking in your profit and eliminating future risk.
+One way of curtailing your risk is to put in stop-loss or limit orders on your short.
+A stop-loss order instructs your broker to close out your position if the currency you're shorting rises to a certain value, protecting you from further loss.
+A limit order, on the other hand, instructs your broker to close out your short position when the currency you're shorting falls to a value you designate, thus locking in your profit and eliminating future risk.